OpenMendel/MendelImpute.jl/README.md

 - `fast_method`: If `true`, will use window-by-window intersection for phasing.
 If `false`, phasing uses dynamic progrmaming.  (default `false`)
 - `unique_only`: If `true`, will phase and impute using only unique haplotypes in each window.
 Usually faster than `fast_method=true`.  (default `false`)

+**Note for multithreading**: The default number of threads is 1.
+To change this, type `export JULIA_NUM_THREADS=4` in your terminal *before starting julia*.
+We recommend setting number of threads equal to number of physical CPU cores.

 ## Package features

-- Built-in support `.vcf`, `.vcf.gz` and PLINK (comming soon) files.
+- Built-in support `.vcf`, `.vcf.gz` and PLINK (coming soon) files.
-- Out-of-the-box multi-threaded parallelism
+- Out-of-the-box multi-threaded parallelism (before starting julia, type `export JULIA_NUM_THREADS=4`)
 - Impute dosage data (genotype is any real number in [0, 2]) using a haplotype reference panel (coming soon)
 - Intuitive manipulation of genotype files via `VCFTools.jl` and `SnpArrays.jl`
 - Some simple simulation routines for generating haplotype and phase/unphased target files.